& management's discussion and analysis

 Your Company believe that organisations' sustainability is directly proportional to the

 safety, health and environment management.
-We endeavourto demonstrate environmental and
+We endeavour to demonstrate environmental and

 social responsibility at every step.

-sharing responsibility throughout the hierarchy in conforming to the existing laws.
+in conforming to the existing laws.

 Industrial Relations / Human Resources